pradeephubgit/appsignal-docs/source/guides/filter-data/filter-session-data.html.md

 ## Next steps

+- [Request headers collection](/guides/filter-data/filter-headers.html) - the next step in this guide

+---

 - [Filtering parameters](/guides/filter-data/filter-parameters.html) - the previous step in this guide
 - [Filtering app data](/guides/filter-data/) - the start of this guide
 - [Getting started guides](/guides/) - Guides overview